OpenSlides/OpenSlides/docs/en/help.rst

 Contact
 -------
-Questions, press and support requests should be directed to `Emanuel Schütze <emanuel@openslides.com>`_.
+Questions, press and support requests should be directed to support@openslides.org.